Lewis Hyde's "Labors of Gratitude" in "Hansel & Gretel" & film (part 1, new series, Labors of Gratitude and Regret in Hamlet)

 ~~~~~~~~~~~~~

-I'd like to take the next few weeks to introduce the idea of characters in Hamlet who are changed by gifts and regret, contrasted with (last week's topic) entitlement and revenge.
+I'd like to take the next few weeks to introduce the idea of characters in Hamlet who are changed by gratitude and/or regret, contrasted with (last week's topic) entitlement and revenge.
 When we receive life-changing gifts (even if they are mentorship, or opportunities, not material gifts) or when we experience deep regret, we feel we are in another's debt.
 These experiences of gift/gratitude and regret contrast with entitlement and revenge, in part, because with the latter, we feel others are in our debt.

 But in order to talk about characters in Hamlet in this way, I want to take some time to explain the ideas of Lewis Hyde that I will be drawing upon.
 These are from his book, The Gift: Imagination and the Erotic Life of Property, a book that has been through multiple printings since it first appeared in the 1979, and which has seen some new editions with other subtitles (The Gift: Creativity and the Artist in the Modern World, and The Gift: How the Creative Spirit Transforms the World).